Virginia Cavaliers football: Frank Murray era (1937–1945)

 Heated arguments ensued about whether Virginia should join the Atlantic Coast Conference.
 Athletic Director and former football coach Gus Tebell and President Darden differed sharply—Tebell in favor, Darden worried about the league's academic standards and the belief that Virginia should only align with other Virginia schools—and the Board of Visitors backed Tebell.
 Virginia was admitted into the ACC on December 4, 1953.

-The first 9 years in the ACC brought 9 losing seasons and a 28-game losing streak (the equal second worst in NCAA FBS history), lasting from the third game of 1958 until the opening game of 1961.
+The first 9 years in the ACC brought 9 losing seasons and a 28-game losing streak (equaling the second worst in NCAA FBS history), lasting from the third game of 1958 until the opening game of 1961.
 The streak ended in front of 18,000 fans in Scott Stadium on opening day of the 1961 season.
 Virginia beat William & Mary 21–6.
 In 1970, George Blackburn's last year, UVA's football program was integrated for the first time, with the signing of Harrison Davis, Stanley Land, Kent Merritt, and John Rainey.
 Blackburn was replaced by Don Lawrence, who suffered through three consecutive losing seasons between 1971 and 1973.
-Lawrence was succeeded by Ulmo Shannon "Sonny" Randle, UVa '59.
+Lawrence was succeeded by Sonny Randle, UVA '59.
 AstroTurf was laid at Scott Stadium in May 1974 and the team still had a losing season, going 4–7.

+After a disastrous 1–10 season in 1975, Athletic Director Eugene Corrigan fired Randle and hired Dick Bestwick in 1976.
+Bestwick proved to be popular with players, alumni, and faculty until the team suffered five losing seasons in six years.
+Bestwick was dismissed by Athletic Director Dick Schultz after the 1981 season.